Kim Ok-vin: Early life

-Kim is the eldest of three siblings.
+Kim was born on 3 January 1987 and is the eldest of three siblings.
 She trained in martial arts as a child, and has attained third dan in Hapkido and second dan in Taekwondo.
 She also practices Muay Thai and boxing.
 She is interested in cars and motorcycles, speed racing, building computers, and sports such as soccer and baseball.
 She is ambidextrous.

 Career

-Early work: 2004–2008
+2004–2008: Career beginnings

 Kim made her debut in an online beauty contest hosted by web portal Naver in 2004.
 Despite having little prior acting experience, she was cast as one of the three leads in the 2005 horror film Voice, for which she was nominated for Best New Actress at both the Blue Dragon Film Awards and Baeksang Arts Awards.

 She next starred as the lead actress in Hanoi Bride, a two-part SBS drama aired during the Chuseok holidays to commemorate the 30th anniversary of the Vietnam War.
 Her performance as Vietnamese girl Lý Thị Vũ caught the attention of film director E J-yong, who cast her as the main character in his 2006 film Dasepo Naughty Girls, based on a popular webcomic.
 E commented, "Not many young actresses would be mature enough to completely understand the heroine who has to support the family by selling herself as a prostitute...
 But Kim seemed like an actress who had the ability to understand the character."
 She was initially reluctant to take the part, as the original comic had some explicit scenes, but decided to trust the director based on his previous work.

 Kim auditioned for a part in the 2006 KBS drama series Hello, God, and after impressing director Ji Yeong-soo with her "intense determination," was handed a leading role as confidence trickster Seo Eun-hye.
 During filming she expressed self-doubts, saying, "I used to cry two or three times ev [sic] when the shooting began because I felt that I was a rubbish actress," and with a tight schedule that allowed her less than two hours of sleep per day, was reported to have collapsed on set.
 Later that year, she appeared in MBC drama Over the Rainbow as aspiring pop singer Jeong Hee-su, a part which required her to sing and master difficult breakdance moves.
 Series producer Han Hee complimented Kim, saying, "She is a bold actress.
 She's very enthusiastic about her role with an almost perfectionist attitude."
 However, she caused some concern when she admitted to only eating one meal per day while filming the drama.

 In her next film, The Accidental Gangster and the Mistaken Courtesan, she starred alongside Lee Jung-jae as a Joseon-era kisaeng.
 She said she had found it difficult performing a historical role, but was helped by consultations with director Yeo Gyoon-dong and studied traditional Korean dance for two months.
 The film opened in South Korea in December 2008.